seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 </br>

-## **Lessons Learned So Far**
-On a high level, working on this project reinforced my ability to understand and bounce between high-level and low-level subsystems both on the hardware and software side.
-In this section, I will outline lessons learned in bullet format hoping that people can learn from my mistakes at a glance instead of reading a wall of text.
 <details>
   <summary>Lessons learned</summary>
 </br>

-WORK IN PROGRESS
+### **Lessons Learned So Far**
+On a high level, working on this project reinforced my ability to understand and bounce between high-level and low-level subsystems both on the hardware and software side.
+In this section, I will outline lessons learned in bullet format hoping that people can learn from my mistakes at a glance instead of reading a wall of text.

 </details>
 </br>